Jake Something: Impact Wrestling (2017–2022)

-Singles competition (2020–2022)

 Jake then began a feud with Violent By Design, a stable that Cody, now known as Deaner, joined.
 At Hard To Kill on January 16, 2021, Jake teamed with Rhino and Tommy Dreamer in a loss to Violent By Design in an Old School Rules match.
 Cousin Jake would change his ring name to Jake Something and defeated Deaner in a singles match at No Surrender and in a tables match on the February 23 episode of Impact!.

 On the August 5 episode of Impact!, Something defeated Trey Miguel, Daivari, and Rohit Raju in a four-way match to become the number one contender to the Impact X Division Championship.
 At Emergence, Something received his championship match against Josh Alexander, where he was unsuccessful in capturing the title.
 On September 18 at Victory Road, Something competed in a five-way scramble match to determine the number one contender to the X Division Championship, which was won by Laredo Kid.
 On November 17, he participated in a number one contenders match to the Impact Digital Media Championship, which was won by Chelsea Green.

 On January 8, 2022, Something defeated Madman Fulton on the Countdown to Hard To Kill pre-show.
 On the February 3 episode of Impact!, he teamed with Fulton, Ace Austin, and Mike Bailey for an eight-man tag team match against Bullet Club (Jay White, Chris Bey, Tama Tonga, and Tanga Loa) in a losing effort.
 At No Surrender, Something defeated Austin, Bey, and Bailey in a four-way match to become the number one contender for the X Division Championship.
 On March 5 at Sacrifice, Something fought against Trey Miguel for the title in a losing effort.
 Two days later, Something announced on his Twitter account that he is no longer with Impact Wrestling.

+All Elite Wrestling (2022)

+Following his departure from Impact Wrestling, Jake Something would make appearances for All Elite Wrestling.
+Something made his AEW debut on the May 5 episode of AEW Dark, losing to Jay Lethal.
+Something would later make two other appearances, losing to Matt Sydal on the June 28 episode of Dark and Danhausen on the July 7 episode of Dark.

+New Japan Pro Wrestling (2022)

+Jake Something made his NJPW debut on June 18 episode of NJPW Strong, losing to Brody King.
+Something would make three more appearances with the company, losing to the likes of Eddie Kingston, Juice Robinson, and Shingo Takagi.